 The NR-U has several challenges \cite{5GNRCHALLENGESEVALUATION}:

-\begin{itemize} \item Designing waveforms to meet ETSI's minimum bandwidth standards requires that the actual signal's bandwidth be at least 80 percent of the allocated channel width \cite{ETSIBRAN301893}.
-However, this requirement may be violated in the UL OFDMA scenario, especially with a limited number of connected devices.
-In such cases, dedicated carriers may not utilize sufficient bandwidth, necessitating the implementation of alternative strategies.
-One straightforward approach—sending dummy data is a simple solution, it is not an energy-efficient approach. \item Operating over multiple channels increases the complexity of applying the LBT mechanism and the determination of primary versus secondary channels. \item The energy detection threshold must be adjusted to guarantee fair coexistence with Wi-Fi.
-(We will elaborate more in the following section). \item Given that NR-U scheduling for DL and UL is asynchronous, it is important to account for uncertainties in system timings.
-For instance, after transmitting data, we must keep in mind that the acknowledgment signal may be delayed due to the channel being occupied. \item The design of \ac{HARQ} presents a challenge for transmissions in unlicensed spectrum due to the probabilistic nature of channel access. \item The initial access procedure parameters, such as waiting time before new attempt to access the channel for the user should be carefully adjusted to ensure fair coexistence with Wi-Fi. \end{itemize}
+\begin{itemize} \item Waveform design must comply with ETSI’s minimum bandwidth rule, which requires the actual signal bandwidth to occupy at least 80\% of the assigned channel \cite{ETSIBRAN301893}.
+This condition may be challenging to meet in uplink OFDMA scenarios with few active devices, as dedicated carriers may not utilize sufficient bandwidth.
+While sending dummy data is a simple solution, it is not an energy-efficient approach. \item Operating over multiple channels increases the complexity of applying the LBT mechanism and of distinguishing between primary and secondary channels. \item The energy detection threshold must be carefully set to ensure fair coexistence with Wi-Fi (further details are provided in the following section). \item Since NR-U scheduling for downlink and uplink is asynchronous, system timing uncertainties must be taken into account.
+For example, after data transmission, acknowledgment signals may be delayed if the channel remains occupied. \item The design of \ac{HARQ} is particularly challenging in the unlicensed spectrum due to the probabilistic nature of channel access. \item Initial access procedure parameters, such as the waiting time before a user retries channel access, must be carefully tuned to ensure fair coexistence with Wi-Fi. \end{itemize}

 {\textbf{\underline{In conclusion}}, NR-U offers a flexible and promising way to operate in unlicensed bands, but its deployment in real products has been delayed.
 One reason is that mobile operators are cautious about using unlicensed spectrum because sharing it may affect their network performance.
 Another factor is that NR-U is designed to coexist fairly with Wi-Fi, which means following LBT rules and behaving similar to Wi-Fi devices.
 This creates additional constraints and reduces the freedom operators usually have in licensed bands \cite{ITU_WRC23_FinalActs_2023}.
 The situation also differs across regions.
 For example, in the US the 6\,GHz band is mainly for Wi-Fi, while in Europe the band is split between Wi-Fi and licensed use.
 These differences, along with concerns from the Wi-Fi community that increased cellular use of unlicensed bands may redirect spectrum opportunities away from Wi-Fi, add to the tension surrounding NR-U and help explain its slower adoption.}